 James Carafano, vice president of The Heritage Foundation’s Institute for National Security and Foreign Policy, is apprehensive about ByteDance’s presence in the U.S. “All instruments of power are tied back to the Communist Party, and that includes economic instruments of power… these companies (Chinese private firms) literally can’t be treated and trusted the way you would interface with other companies in global commerce… It’s [ByteDance] a Chinese-owned company… You have no confidence in the software.
 You have no confidence in their handling of data.
 And you have no confidence that they’re independent of Chinese direction,” he said to The Epoch Times.

 On August 14, Trump issued another executive order, asking ByteDance to divest from U.S. operations in 90 days.
 Microsoft has expressed an interest in buying TikTok’s operations in the United States, a move that has gained support from Trump himself.
 Oracle is another company that is thinking of taking over TikTok.

-Walmart has also come forward to buy TikTok’s U.S. assets, with the company aiming to use the app to streamline their virtual and physical sales channels.
+Walmart has also come forward to buy the company’s U.S. assets, with the company aiming to use the app to streamline its virtual and physical sales channels.
 The firm is looking to offer TikTok a joint bid together with Microsoft.
 Meanwhile, the CEO of TikTok, Kevin Mayer, has resigned from his post following pressure to sell the company.